cardano-foundation/CIPs/CIP-0068/README.md

 1. Construct `reference NFT` from `user token`: `d5e6bf0500378d4f0da4e8dde6becec7621cd8cbf5cbb9b87013d4cc.(100)TestToken`
 2. Look up `reference NFT` and find the output it's locked in.
-3. Get the datum from the output and lookup metadata by
+3. Get the datum from the output and lookup metadata by going into the first field
-   - version 1 - going into the first field of constructor 0
+   - of constructor 0
-   - version 2 - finding the token metadata through the `multiasset` map
+   - of constructor 1 and finding the metadata through the reference token policy ID and assetName
 4. Convert to JSON and encode all string entries to UTF-8 if possible, otherwise leave them in hex.

 ### Retrieve metadata from a Plutus validator